Patchouli-M/SequencingCancerFinder/README.md

 ```

 the [HVG](https://drive.google.com/file/d/1BVllGyh2DDbtmzmRS95C6k83nyaZ8YoA) and [checkpoint](https://drive.google.com/file/d/1B5upgf0FT9d-jsji_vdv5jxz8oybL1On) trained by us  are available for download.
-If you need to use our pre-trained model for inference, please:
+If you want to use our pretrained model for inference, please:
 1. Download the HVG and checkpoint above and specify them with the parameter `--HVG` and `--ckp`.
 2. Specify the `count_file`  you need with the parameter `--matrix`.